 Getting angry when something doesn’t work out is human nature.
 Do not be discouraged by words which mean nothing in the real world.
 “Sticks and stones may break my bones but words will never hurt me.”.
 If you listen to this proverb and stay cool even when everyone is flaming you, you will be alright.

-WHY YOU SHOULDN’T FLAME IN LEAGUE OF LEGENDS?
+WHY YOU SHOULDN’T FLAME IN LoL?

 In other words, if you feel like flaming someone just calm yourself down.
 Chances are, if you are raging, then that means that either you or your team mates are underperforming.
 You can’t do much about your team mates skill other than just not flaming and perhaps just give them some friendly advice.